Building Multilingual Datasets for Predicting Mental Health Severity through LLMs: Prospects and Challenges: Introduction

+However, most studies about applying LLMs to mental health research are still in English and there is a need to explore this research area for other languages \cite{raihan2024mentalhelp}.
 Our study fills these gaps with the following research questions: \begin{itemize}[noitemsep, topsep=0pt] \item How accurately can LLMs predict the severity of mental health conditions in English-language through user-generated content? \item When English-language mental health datasets are translated into other languages using LLMs, does the model maintain similar accuracy in predicting the severity of mental health conditions across these languages? \end{itemize} We answer these research questions with the following key contributions:

-\begin{itemize}[noitemsep, topsep=0pt] \item We create a novel multilingual dataset (covering English, Turkish, French, Portuguese, German, Greek, and Finnish) derived from user-generated social media content, which is automatically translated from English using an LLM.\footnote{The dataset is publicly available at the following link: \href{https://github.com/y3nk0/multilingual-mental-severity-prediction}{https://github.com/y3nk0/multilingual-mental-severity-prediction}.} \item We perform an extensive evaluation of the effectiveness of an LLM in predicting the severity of mental health conditions across these different languages. \item We provide an in-depth analysis of the model's performance in each language, offering insights into how linguistic diversity affects the task and dataset-specific outcomes. \end{itemize}
+\begin{itemize}[noitemsep, topsep=0pt] \item We create a novel multilingual dataset (covering English, Turkish, French, Portuguese, German, Greek, and Finnish) derived from user-generated social media content, which is automatically translated from English using an LLM. \footnote{Code and some results are uploaded as supplementary material.
+The dataset will be made publicly available upon acceptance.} \item We perform an extensive evaluation of the effectiveness of an LLM in predicting the severity of mental health conditions across these different languages. \item We provide an in-depth analysis of the model's performance in each language, offering insights into how linguistic diversity affects the task and dataset-specific outcomes. \end{itemize}

 To the best of our knowledge, this is the first study to utilize LLMs for creating and evaluating multilingual adaptations of existing mental health NLP datasets, specifically designed to detect the severity of mental health conditions.
-Our study pushes forward the creation of AI-powered tools and datasets for mental health diagnosis that are both inclusive and adaptable, emphasizing the critical need for approaches that account for cultural and linguistic diversity in mental health care, especially in non-English contexts with cost-efficient methods.
+Our study pushes forward the creation of inclusive and adaptable AI-powered tools and datasets for mental health diagnosis, emphasizing the critical need for approaches that account for cultural and linguistic diversity in mental health care, especially in non-English contexts with cost-efficient methods.